 We also want to help our companies access funding opportunities provided by other organisations.
 A list of organisations that can provide financial or development assistance is provided below.

 Training vouchers worth up to £1000 are available to help our companies meet their training and development needs.
-We are currently acceptiong applications.
-Apply online here.
-Applications are currently closed, the next round of applications will open in February 2019.
+Applications are currently closed, the next round of applications will open in October.

 We provide grants and support for employers that recruit an Advanced (Level 3) or Higher Apprentice (Level 4 and above).
 Apprenticeships provide companies with a wide range of benefits and we are keen to support and encourage employers to consider developing apprenticeship programmes.